Do resorts and hotels with solar panels save energy and money?

-After you examine the six hotels and resorts listed below, you’ll be able to answer that question.
+After you examine the six resorts and hotels with solar panels listed below, you’ll be able to answer that question.

 The hotels and resorts you’re about to see have installed a wide variety of solar energy systems.
 Some produce enough energy to completely eliminate their energy bills.
 Others produce enough for a partial reduction.
 Some have hundreds of rooms and large acreage.
 Others are smaller.

 The diversity of hotels with solar panels makes one thing clear: Almost any hotel has enough potential to greatly benefit from solar energy, and it is at least worth looking into to see how the costs and projected long term savings work out.

 With that in mind, let’s look at these six hotels and resorts and the solar energy systems they’ve installed.